tbogdala/nanogpt-rusted/README.md

   primarily a training exercise for the author.
 * Focus was spent on making this run on one GPU only and training everything from scratch.
 * Flash attention isn't implemented.
-* The `metal` feature currently will not work because `candle_nn::ops::dropout` doesn't support accelleration with metal in Candle; cpu training on MacOS works however.
+* The `metal` feature currently will not work while training with `--dropout` values > 0.0;
+ `candle_nn::ops::dropout` doesn't support acceleration with metal in Candle, but CPU training will still work.
 T_T
-* Resuming training is not yet supported.

 # How to run